 Anna Nishikinomiya is a jealous, insecure and possessive character in Shimoneta.
-Or in other word a “Yandere”.
+Or in other words: a “Yandere”.

-That’s what drives her to go to these extreme lengths in this Ecchi/comedy series.
+That’s what drives her to go to these extreme lengths in Shimoneta.

 But I have to ask:

-Why is it OK for women to rape Men (which IS a thing), but it’s demonized when the shoe is on the other foot?
+Why is it OK for women to violate Men (which IS a thing), but it’s demonized when the shoe is on the other foot?

 And why is this acceptable in the media when Men are on the receiving end, but not the other way around?

-Shimoneta isn’t the only anime that feminists overlook.
+Shimoneta isn’t the only anime that LOUD feminists overlook.